 - Additionally, for the last four years, he has called the NFL preseason games on either television or radio for the San Francisco 49ers, the San Diego Chargers, and the Arizona Cardinals.
 Cellini calls football, men’s and women’s basketball, soccer, swimming, women’s volleyball, baseball and softball for the Networks.

-Roxy Bernstein serves as a Pac-12 Networks play-by-play announcer for football, basketball, soccer, baseball, and women’s volleyball telecasts.
+Roxy Bernstein serves as a Pac-12 Networks play-by-play announcer for football, basketball, and baseball, and telecasts.

 - In 1997, he was hired as the voice of Cal basketball.

-- In addition to his duties at Pac-12 Networks, he calls college basketball and football for ESPN, can be heard on ESPN Radio calling bowl games and MLB games, and remains the broadcast voice for the Golden Bears men's basketball team on the IMG Sports/Cal Basketball Radio Network.
+- In addition to his duties at Pac-12 Networks, he calls college basketball and football for ESPN, can be heard on ESPN Radio calling bowl games and MLB games.

 - Bernstein broadcasts for the Oakland A's and is a talk show host for KGMZ 95.7 FM The Game in San Francisco.